RanaGulraiz045/laravel-coding-challenge/README.md

+# Design Patterns Used in This Project

+## MVC Architecture (Model-View-Controller)

+This Laravel application follows the Model-View-Controller (MVC) architectural pattern, which is a standard design pattern that separates the application into three interconnected components.
+This separation helps to manage complex applications, because you can focus on one aspect at a time, and it increases maintainability and scalability.

 # Laravel Project Setup Guide

 This document outlines the steps necessary to get this Laravel application up and running on your local development environment.